Comoro Islands: History

 The Comoros may have been settled as early as the 6th century; among the peoples who crossed the sea to populate the islands are Bantu-speaking peoples, Austronesian (including Malagasy), Arabs, Somalis, Portuguese, French, and Indians.
 Islam probably arrived during the 10th century.
-The Comoros islands formed, with Zanzibar, Pemba, Lamu, and the coastal towns of Kenya and Tanzania, a united and prosperous region of Swahili culture, trading in local goods which were exported to the African coast, Madagascar, the Middle East and India.
+The Comoro Islands formed, with Zanzibar, Pemba, Lamu, and the coastal towns of Kenya and Tanzania, a united and prosperous region of Swahili culture, trading in local goods which were exported to the African coast, Madagascar, the Middle East and India.
 In that period, political power was in the hands of local rulers.
 During their explorations of the Comoros region, the Portuguese made landfall on the Islands of the Moon, in 1505; kamar is Arabic for moon.

-During the colonial period, French settlers established plantations, initially producing sugar, then, in the twentieth century, perfume plants and spices such as ylang ylang, vanilla and cloves as well as copra.
-In 1946, the Comoros became a French overseas territory.
+During the colonial period, French settlers established plantations, initially producing sugar, an intensive process dependent on the labor of numerous Africans.
+In the twentieth century, they cultivated perfume plants and spices, such as ylang ylang, vanilla and cloves, as well as copra.
+In 1946, France redefined the Comoros as a French overseas territory.

-In 1974, France organized a referendum for self-determination in the archipelago in which the population except in Mayotte voted overwhelmingly in favour of independence.
+In 1974, France organized a referendum for self-determination in the archipelago.
+Except in Mayotte, the population voted overwhelmingly in favour of independence.
 Following the unilateral declaration of independence in 1975, France maintained sovereignty over Mayotte.
-The three remaining islands formed the Etat Comorian, which later became the Federal Islamic Republic of the Comoro Islands and is today the Union of the Comoros.

-In 1996, Ethiopian Airlines Flight 961 crashed off the shore of the grande island.
+The three remaining islands formed the Etat Comorian, which later became the Federal Islamic Republic of the Comoros Islands and is today the Union of the Comoros.

-125 people died onboard, including the three hijackers who were the ones responsible for the crash.
+In 1996, Ethiopian Airlines Flight 961 was hijacked and crashed off the shore of the grande island.
+125 people died on board, including the three hijackers who caused the crash.
 50 people survived.

 In 1997, demands for increased autonomy on the islands of Ndzuani (Anjouan) and Mwali (Moheli) led to the breakup of the Federal Islamic Republic.
 In 2001, the government reformed as the Union of the Comoros under a new constitution which gave each of the three islands more autonomy than had been enjoyed previously.
 In 2008, the President of Anjouan refused to hold free elections.
 He was forced to flee following military intervention by troops of the Comorian Union and the African Union.
 The island country continues its present form of confederal government, albeit with minor changes approved in referendums in 2009 and 2018.

-Mayotte, which had voted to retain French suzerainty in the 1975 referendum, expressed a wish to accede to the status of a département d'outre-mer (DOM) (Overseas Department) following another referendum held on the island on the 29 March 2009.
+Mayotte, which had voted to retain French suzerainty in the 1975 referendum, expressed a wish to accede to the status of a département d'outre-mer (DOM) (Overseas Department) following another referendum held on the island on 29 March 2009.
 Mayotte officially became France's 101st department on 31 March 2011.